 Grocery Run – Note: Unfortunately, this service is suspended until a new transit driver is found.
 A grocery pick-up service for people needing help getting home with their purchases.
 Volunteers accompany the Grocery Run Bus on its rounds, assisting clients with their boxes and bags onto the bus and into their homes when they get dropped off.
 The Grocery Run takes place every Thursday from 11:30-1:30pm except on statutory holidays.

 Cycling without Age – Volunteer drivers (pilots) take passengers who have reduced mobility or are otherwise isolated from their community on free trishaw rides, providing passengers the opportunity to experience life beyond their homes.
-The trishaw, affectionately known as Hazel, is a 3-wheeled, electric-assist bicycle that is a tool for social change operating on the principles of GENEROSITY, SLOWNESS, STORYTELLING, RELATIONSHIPS and WITHOUT AGE.
+The trishaws, affectionately known as Hazel and Edna, are 3-wheeled, electric-assist bicycles that are tools for social change operating on the principles of GENEROSITY, SLOWNESS, STORYTELLING, RELATIONSHIPS and WITHOUT AGE.

 Elder Abuse Prevention Program – Volunteers have a wide range of choice Put your skills to good use in a variety of volunteer opportunities.
 From creating newspaper articles to updating the website to responding to inquiries, there .
 New volunteers are provided with training, followed by mentorship with an experienced volunteer.
 To find out more, check out the Nelson and District Elder Abuse Prevention Website.